Seanstidham/startup/README.md

 don't put repositories inside of other repositories -keep them in seperate folders make the ui design clean and not gross, not all over then place with things like color and everything

+//authentication notes/layout used for html file

+//main screen of entering your name
+//check if name is not empty
+//send to next page
+//eventually will do something to where it remembers the name and will actually probably update it in the future to where its via email authentication
+//will be done either through special characters or just main + strings
+//and later figure out how to blacklist names upon hitting the death mark
+//but for now it will just take you to the wheel image with the button